Secure Request Framework

 Overview

 This framework requires the user manage a mtb_srf_config.h file that contains macros for the various modules that use the SRF.
-The file comes with the default macros for user and PDL module IDs.
-Should a library be added to the project that uses SRF, that library should generate a relevant error message requesting that its module ID is added to the mtb_srf_config.h file.
+The file comes with the default macros for module IDs.
+Should a library be added to the project that uses SRF, that library will generate a relevant error message requesting that its module ID is added to the mtb_srf_config.h file.

 These are fully documented in the SRF API Reference Manual.